WHAT THE LAW SAYS

 It made big changes to the way agencies deal with anti-social behaviour.

 It made things simpler and faster.

 Victims of anti-social behaviour can now demand a review of their situation where nothing seems to have been done.
 This is great news.
-The law sets out the following 6 tools for agencies:
+The law sets out the following six tools for agencies:

 This can be used to stop someone from doing the behaviour that is causing distress.
-There are 2 tests: causing nuisance and annoyance in residential setting; causing harassment, alarm or distress elsewhere.
+There are two tests: causing nuisance and annoyance in a residential setting; causing harassment, alarm or distress elsewhere.